conjure-cp/conjure-oxide/CONTRIBUTING.md

 1. Make a fork.
 2. Create a branch on your fork, do not develop on main.
 3. Create a pull request as soon as you want others to be able to see your progress, comment, and/or help.
+Err on the side of creating the pull request too early instead of too late.
+Having an active PR makes your work visible, allows others to help you and give feedback.
 4. Keep the PR in draft status until you think it's ready to be merged.
 5. Assign PR to reviewer(s) when it's ready to be merged.
-    - Only Oz (ozgurakgun) can merge PR's, so add him as a reviewer when you want your PR to be merged.
+    - Only Oz (@ozgurakgun) can merge PR's, so add him as a reviewer when you want your PR to be merged.
 7. We are happy to squash-merge, so feel free to push small commits to the PR.
 You can also tidy up the history (i.e. force-push) instead of a squash-merge if you choose to do that.

 ## What We Didn't Do